TpowerD2/FasterExp/README.md

-Fast exp script for leveling to 99 loosley based on FastExp.js by dzik but heavily modified.
+Fast exp script for leveling to 99 loosely based on FastExp.js by dzik but heavily modified.
 See script for setup instructions (very simple to setup).

 I'm sure there are improvements that can be made but this script does 98-99 in ~4 days which is already good.
 I did normal cbaal runs till level 97 then switched to this for 97-99.